CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 Note that the value returned by `get_plugin_config` contains values only for the keys specified in the default values given as arguments, even if the other places for configuration variables defined additional variables.
-(If `get_plugin_config` is called without arguments, the values defined in a possible configuration module are taken as defaults.)
 The default values can be specified either as keyword arguments to `get_plugin_config` or as a single value that can be either a dictionary- or namespace-like object.
 The returned value is always a `SimpleNamespace`.